Orcolom/tomium/README.md

 🚧 = To be implemented
 ❌ = Not supported

-*Tomium was structurally and conceptually designed to support jobs and burst.
-But safety is harder to ensure and safely handle.
+*Tomium was structurally and conceptually designed to support jobs.
+But safety is harder to ensure and handle.

 ### Version Compatibility